-Is Bolivia Poor?
+Is Bolivia a Poor Country?
 A Realistic Look at the Economy in 2025

 Machu Picchu gets the crowds, Rio gets the carnival, & Bolivia… well, it often gets the poverty label slapped on it.
 But is Bolivia actually a poor country?